MatthijsKamstra/haxejs/20build/example.md

 - `-resource <file>[@name]` Add a named resource file.

-useful to embed [resource](https://haxe.org/manual/cr-resources.html) files in your code.
+Useful to embed [resource](https://haxe.org/manual/cr-resources.html) files in your code.
 Think  `config.json` or `welcome_massage.txt` which you want to use immediatly

 - `-cmd` Run the specified command after a successful compilation.